Creating and Running a Yii 2 Project in ServBay

 servbay-yii2-test.local

 .
-ServBay will automatically configure local DNS to point this domain to127.0.0.1
+ServBay will configure local DNS to point this domain to127.0.0.1

 PHP

-. - PHP Version: Choose your preferred PHP version (e.g.,
+. - PHP Version: Choose your desired PHP version (e.g.,

 8.3

 ).
-Make sure it’s installed and enabled in ServBay. - Web Root Directory: This step is crucial.
-For Yii 2’s basic application template, the web root is the
+Make sure this version is installed and enabled in ServBay. - Document Root: This is crucial.
+For Yii 2 basic apps, the public entry point is the

 web

 - Save and Apply: Save your website configuration.
-ServBay will automatically reload the web server config to apply your changes.
+ServBay will automatically reload the web server setup to apply changes.

-ServBay will automatically issue and trust SSL certificates (via ServBay User CA or ServBay Public CA) for your local development domains, enabling you to access your site via HTTPS.
+ServBay will issue and trust SSL certificates for your local development domain (via ServBay User CA or ServBay Public CA), allowing you to access your website securely via HTTPS.

-To demonstrate database and cache usage, you can add sample actions to Yii 2's default controller.
+To demonstrate database and caching usage, add some example actions in Yii 2’s default controller.

 Edit the controllers/SiteController.php

-file in your project root and add the following methods to the SiteController
+file in your project root and add the following methods inside the SiteController

 class: